FAQ

 Q: My puppy is only 10 weeks old.
 Can he stay at Club K-9?

 A: At this time we are not accepting dogs under the age of 5 months for dog daycare.
-We can accept puppies younger than 5 months of age to participate in private dayboarding or private boarding on a case by case basis.
-We do have Puppy Socials, Puppy Preschool and Kindergarten for young puppies!
+We can accept puppies younger than 5 months of age for private boarding on a case by case basis.
+We do have Puppy Day Camp, Puppy Socials, and Puppy Kindergarten for young puppies!

 Q: Why do you need to go over my dog’s boarding instructions at drop off every time my dog boards?